ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

 * Driver Version: 527.41
 * CUDA Version: 12.0 2G

-note: use patch for run in GPU with low storage
+note: use patch for run in GPU with low storage. you can use larger patch by supported GPU
 ## data
 `semantic_MRs_anon/` -  3D MRI volumetric images, X